arenekosreal/armutils/README.md

 ## arm-nspawn

 `arm-nspawn` is a fork of `arch-nspawn` with major changes since `arch-nspawn` is made to be used for x86_64 chroot environments.
 The interfaces of both commands are almost equal - `arm-nspawn`does not provide the `-s` option.

+**Using `arch-chroot` to execute commands in ARM chroots can lead to strange error messages, therefore it's recommended to use `arm-nspawn`instead.**

 ## makearmpkg